š¾ How It All Started

 So I focused on:

-• using more body rotation.
-Tip: always use your other hand to push your racket back.
+- using more body rotation.
+Tip: always use your other hand to push your racquet back.

-• letting power come from movement, not force.
-Tip: always stop your racket on your other shoulder.
+- letting power come from movement, not force.
+Tip: always stop your racquet on your other shoulder.

 Once I made these changes, I could feel a clear reduction in stress on my elbow.